mateNemeth/react-smooth-table/README.md

 # React-Smooth-Table

 Fast and easily configurable tables in React.
-Has some built-in, easy to use APIs, but also fully configurable.
+Has some built-in, easy to use APIs, but also fully customizable.

 ## Table of Contents